particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 T-Mobile began to reallocate 3G spectrum in March 2020 so there could be reduced coverage, and will eliminate all 3G coverage by July 1, 2022, leaving only 2G.

-T-Mobile will deactivate their 2G network at some point in the future, at which point 2G/3G devices will cease to work in the United States.
-This was originally scheduled for end of 2022.
-The new date has not been announced yet.
+T-Mobile will deactivate their 2G network in April 2024, at which point 2G/3G devices will cease to work in the United States.
+This was originally scheduled for end of 2022 and is unlikely to be extended again.

 The Boron 2G/3G only connects to T-Mobile in the United States already (it cannot connect to AT&T using the built-in MFF2 Particle SIM).